aapetsi/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+* A relational database is the database software which manages storing, querying, reading etc of data while SQL (structured query language) is the language used to query the relational database

 - [ ] Why do tables need a `primary key`?

+* A primary key ensures that all rows in the database are easily identified and accessible

 - [ ] What is the name given to a table column that references the primary key on another table.

+* Foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.